nix-community/nixago/docs/src/plugins/prettier.md

 # Prettier

 This plugin generates the `.prettierrc.json` file for configuring [Prettier][1].
-It provides a single function which allows you to configure any of the [valid API options][2].
+It provides a single function that allows you to configure any valid API options][2].

 ## Using mkConfig